Syilx Youth Camp

 April 11th, 2022

-The Syilx Nation would like to invite Syilx Nation members to join us for the xʷəxʷmínaʔ Trout Fishery.
-We will be fishing for rainbow trout and bull trout and reconnecting with the eastern part of our Syilx Territory.
+The Okanagan Nation Alliance would like to welcome Syilx Nation Members to join us for the xʷəxʷmínaʔ (Trout) Fishery.
+We will be fishing for rainbow trout and bull trout and connecting with our tmxʷulaxʷ (land) and siwɬkʷ (water).

 Open to all Syilx Nation Members | Travel Support Available